spectrocloud/librarium/docs/docs-content/vertex/system-management/ssl-certificate-management.md

 2. Navigate to the left **Main Menu** and select **Clusters**.

 3. Palette VerteX successfully displays the status of your clusters.
-None of your clusters clusters has the **Unknown** status.
+None of your clusters has the **Unknown** status.